-Are you interested in an Erasmus+ period as part of your degree but don’t know where to start?
+Are you interested in an Erasmus+ period study or work placement as part of your degree but don’t know where to start?
 Want to find out about the EU grant for Erasmus+ students?
 These pages will guide you through the next steps.

-All undergraduate students are eligible to study abroad with Erasmus+, subject to the conditions below.
-Students study abroad in their second year at DMU.
+All undergraduate students are eligible to study or work abroad with Erasmus+, subject to the conditions below.
+Most students study or work abroad after the completion of their second year of study at DMU.

-The exchange period must last a minimum of 3 months and a maximum of 12 months.
+- The minimum period of study exchange is three months and maximum 12 months.
 This can be spent at more than one partner institution as long as each placement is a minimum of three months.

 Funding and finance

-- Tuition fees: No university fees will need to be paid to your host intuition for tuition, registration or access to facilities, although small charges may be made for access to photocopying, printing and laboratory materials.
-You will still pay tuition fees at a reduced rate to DMU during your time abroad - please see the fees and funding page for confirmation.
+Tuition fees: No university fees will need to be paid to your host intuition for tuition, registration or access to facilities, although small charges may be made for access to photocopying, printing and laboratory materials.
+There will also be no tuition fees for DMU, only an administration fee of £650 for home students (£750 for international students)

-Many of our partner universities offer teaching in English, although some are only available in the native language.
-You should choose your placement carefully and take a look at the languages of instruction on our Partner Institutions page.
+The majority of our partner universities offer teaching in English, although some are only available in the native language.
+You should choose your placement carefully and take a look at the languages of instruction on our partner institutions page.

 Erasmus+ for Tier 4 students

-Erasmus+ is open to anyone who is currently studying full or part-time towards a degree at a registered institution, and this includes International students who hold a Tier 4 visa.
+Erasmus+ is open to anyone who is currently studying full or part-time towards a degree at DMU, and this includes International students who hold a Tier 4 visa.

-On completion of your study placement you will be required to complete and submit a final evaluation report – more details will be sent to you at the appropriate time.
+On completion of your study or work placement you will be required to complete and submit a final evaluation report – more details will be sent to you at the appropriate time.

 It doesn’t have to end here though – many more international experiences are available via #DMUglobal, both further travel and study opportunities as well as events held here on campus.
 Take a look at the #DMUglobal website to find out more!